-This page shows you how to chat with an assistant.
-There are two operations you can use to chat with an assistant:
+After uploading files to an assistant, there are two interfaces you can use to chat with the assistant:

-• chat_assistant: This is the recommended way to chat with an assistant, as it offers more functionality and control over the assistant’s responses and references than the chat_completion_assistant operation.
+• Standard chat interface: This is the recommended way to chat with an assistant, as it offers more functionality and control over the assistant’s responses and references than the OpenAI-compatible chat interface.
 For more information, see Chat with an assistant.

-• chat_completion_assistant: This operation is based on the OpenAI Chat Completion API, a commonly used and adopted API.
-It is useful if you need inline citations or OpenAI-compatible responses, but has limited functionality compared to the chat_assistant operation.
+• OpenAI-compatible chat interface: This interface is based on the OpenAI Chat Completion API, a commonly used and adopted API.
+It is useful if you need inline citations or OpenAI-compatible responses, but has limited functionality compared to the standard chat interface.
 For more information, see Chat through an OpenAI-compatible interface.

 You can chat with an assistant using the Pinecone console.
 Select the assistant to chat with, and use the Assistant playground.